dave-ct/ai_object_plus_water/README.md

 | train_foxes_yolov8n_175_32           | Foxes                                                   | `models/train_foxes_yolov8n_175_32/network.rpk`           | `models/train_foxes_yolov8n_175_32/labels.txt`                |
 |train_all_with_herons_foxes_yolov8n_175_32| Squirrels, Cats, Piegons, Magpies, Jays, Herons & Foxes |`models/train_all_with_herons_foxes_yolov8n_175_32/network.rpk`| `models/train_all_with_herons_foxes_yolov8n_175_32/labels.txt`|

+Sample video recording from Raspberry Pi Ai Camera on youtube testing `train_all_with_herons_foxes_yolov8n_175_32` and that it does not pick up common birds like Blue Tits but works on all other classes ok.
+[Video Link](https://youtu.be/eiFGALJ6wLY)